mrrogercampbell/intro-to-react-lesson-plan/README.md

 This section is meant to provide multiple assessments that instructors can utilize to test and quantify student understanding of the lesson.

 **Assessment Questions**:
-- Is React a `library` or a `framework`
+1. Is React a `library` or a `framework`
-- What are the two main types of components you can declare in react?
+2. What are the two main types of components you can declare in react?
-- When should you use a `function` component over a `class` component?
+3. When should you use a `function` component over a `class` component?
+4. What is the difference between `props` and `state`?
-- How do you pass the `state` of one component to another?
+4. How do you pass the `state` of one component to another?
-- Have each student in their own words define the following vocabulary words:
+5. Have each student in their own words define the following vocabulary words:
     - `Framework`
     - `library`
     - `Virtual DOM`